oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 1: Create a Compartment

-The compartment will be used to contains all the components used in the demo.
+The compartment will be used to contains all the components of the lab.

+You can
-Use an existing compartment to run the demo.
-Or create a new one.
+- Use an existing compartment to run the lab.
+- Or create a new one.

-Go the the menu
+Go the menu
 - Identity & Security
 - Choose Compartment